tjcdev/ml-cheatsheets/CLASSIC_ML.md

 | - | - |
 | Soft-clustering (you can see percentages of cluster participation on each sample); Cluster shape flexibility; | Sensitive to initialization values; Possible to converge to a local optimum; Slow convergence rate; |

+## Ranking

+RankNet, LambdaRank and LambdaMART are all LTR algorithms.

 ## NLP